Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Currency*
 Click the drop-down list to select the appropriate currency.

+- [HELP]
+Click this button to open the help function.

 - [SAVE]
 Click this button to save the newly entered customer/supplier details.

 > [Info] It is not possible to enter any further information in the other sub-tabs before saving the details entered in the *Address/contact* sub-tab.
 When clicking the other sub-tabs, a window with a warning message is displayed.
 Click [OK] to confirm the window and save the newly entered customer/supplier.
-Alternatively, click the [SAVE] button on the bottom.
+Alternatively, click the [SAVE] button at the bottom.

 > [Info] After saving the new customer/supplier address and contact details, the *Delivery addresses*, *Additional fields* and *Drop shipping* sub-tabs display a warning message and can only be used to add data after selecting the newly created customer/supplier in the *Customer/Supplier list* tab.